Mortgage vs Rent in 2026 β When to Buy (With the Math)

 - No equity build.
 Every dollar of rent is consumption; no portion compounds.

 - Annual rent increases.
-3-5% per year is normal in most markets; in hot markets it's been higher.
+3-5% per year is normal in most markets, consistent with the BLS CPI rent-of-primary-residence series; in hot markets it's been higher.

 - No appreciation participation.
 If your local housing market grows 4% a year and you're renting, that growth accrues to your landlord.